 - inviting NPI supporters and elected officials to attend

-- supervising event setup and takedown
+- supervising event setup and takedown, if we hold an in-person event

 In addition, during the autumn, we hold a special dinner exclusively for our Commonwealth Bondholders, who donate monthly to sustain our vital work.